rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 The `isHit` function will simply return `True` or `False` depending on whether a given ray intersects with `obbTree`, which in our case will only be `obbEarth`.

 The second function is a little more complex but the mechanics were detailed in the [previous post](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/).
-I've included comments for the code so you can get what it does but I'm not going to spoon-feed this to you again so read up :).
+I've included comments in the code so you can get what it does but I'm not going to spoon-feed this to you again so read up :).

 In a nutshell it will return two `list` objects `pointsInter` and `cellIdsInter`.
 The former will contain a series of `tuple` objects with the coordinates of the intersection points.
 The latter will contain the 'id' of the mesh cells that were 'hit' by that ray.
-This information is vital as through these ids we'll be able to get the correct normal vector and calculate the appropriate reflected vector as we'll see below.
+This information is vital as through these ids we'll be able to get the correct normal vector for that `earth` cell and calculate the appropriate reflected vector as we'll see below.

 ## Perform ray-casting operations and visualize different aspects
 Finally the moment you've all been waiting for!
 The ray-tracing!
 Now since the code to perform the whole operation is too much to explain in a single go, I decided to repeat the process three times, visualizing and explaining different aspects of it every time.